Click Image to Begin

 In Oklahoma an Affidavit of Heirship can create title in the heirs.
 However, there are many requirements, the biggest stumbling block but only after it has been recorded at least ten years with the County Clerk were the minerals are located and during that 10-year period not instrument inconsistent with affidavit has been filed of record.
 Therefore, few companies paying royalties are willing to rely upon an Affidavit of Heirship unless 10 years have passed.

-What does Royalty Payments in Suspense or Payments on Hold Mean?
+What does Royalty Payments in Suspense or Payments on Hold Mean and How Can a Probate Help?

 My or My Relative’s Funds are held by the Oklahoma Treasurer’s Unclaimed Property Division or listed in the Mineral Owners Escrow Account.
 How do I claim these?